CaptainCrouton89/AlariaWiki/Kyagos.md

 - The lower class do not love their subjugated position within Kyagos society.
 - Many dislike the disrespect they receive from their superiors.
 - The Drasnians rarely rebel, but they vastly outnumber the Kyagos armies.
-- For decades, Kyagos has been at war with the [Dead Moon Tribe], which lives in the outer jungle.
+- For decades, Kyagos has been at war with the [Dead Moon Tribe](Dead Moon Tribe), which lives in the outer [jungle](Jungles).
 Very little has happened in this time, as both entities remain failry incapable of or unwilling to inflict serious damage on one another.

 ## History